-Carlos Castaneda, the great 1970s popularizer of shamanic concepts in the West, is posthumously profiled in R. Torjan’s “Enigma of a Sorcerer."
-Overall perspective is just critical enough to satisfy both New Age types and curious skeptics.
-Should attract niche interest from graying former heads, particularly as a home item.
+Carlos Castaneda, the great 1970s popularizer of shamanic concepts in the West, is posthumously profiled in R. Torjan’s “Enigma of a Sorcerer.”
+Though interviews here are primarily with former camp followers and pic was made by one, overall perspective is just critical enough to satisfy both New Age types and curious skeptics.
+Low-budget effort leaves plenty of room for a more definitive treatment; still, it should attract niche interest from graying former heads, particularly as a home item.

 While a graduate student studying anthropology at UCLA 1960-66, Castaneda allegedly served a sort of spiritual apprenticeship under the auspices of one Don Juan Matus aka Don Juan — a “Yacqui sorcerer” many later believed he simply made up.
 His series of books detailing his personal odyssey (starting with “The Teachings of Don Juan”) proved a smash when they were published a few years later.

 Detailing shamanistic lore, experiences with psychedelics, and various “states of non-ordinary reality,” the slim tomes were perfectly in synch with the counterculture shift from ’60s communalism to the navel-gazing Me Decade — some indeed consider Castaneda progenitor of the New Age movement, for better or for worse.
 In 1973, Castaneda’s fame secured him a Time cover.

 Castaneda’s guru status made him the orchestrator — or prisoner, depending on who you talk to — of his own mythology.
 Seldom photographed or interviewed (a sole radio appearance is excerpted here), he commanded a massive following while dealing directly with only a small inner circle that included “a large harem” of women with whom he was sexually involved.